 The Camino is multicultural and, therefore, you will surely find compatriots on your route wherever you come from.
 But this also means that there will many other people from other countries.
 Within this particular Tower of Babel, foreign pilgrims mostly use English to communicate with each other along with staff at different accommodation spots.
 It is necessary to taken in account that, between British and Americans, 27,823 pilgrims are anglophones.
 On the other hand, 21,220 Germans passed through the Camino last season, of whom a large percentage speak English.

 Italian, French and Portuguese are the other two languages that you'll usually hear on the route.
 People who come from these two countries will try to communicate, in most cases, in Spanish, due to the similarity between Romance languages, although it is also common for them to use English to interact with people from different countries.
 Obviously Portuguese is the main language on the Portuguese route, which goes from Lisbon to Santiago de Compostela, beginning in Tui, the national stretch of this Camino.

 We are trying to adapt to this idiomatic variety at the Camino Post Office.
-On our web site, not only have we produced interesting information about the main routes of the Camino de Santiago and our services, but we also try to reach as many people as possible, offer versions in Spanish, German, French and Italian, in addition to the original content in Spanish.
+On our web site, not only have we produced interesting information about the main routes of the Camino de Santiago and our services, but we also try to reach as many people as possible, offering versions in Spanish, German, French and Italian, in addition to the content in English.